zhaojiqiao/tilelang-npu/CONTRIBUTING.md

 # Contributing

-That would be awesome if you want to contribute something to BitBLAS!
+That would be awesome if you want to contribute something to TileLang!

 - [Contributing](CONTRIBUTING.md#contributing)
   - [Reporting Bugs](CONTRIBUTING.md#reporting-bugs)